tjdevries/py_sensor_display/docs/report.md

 If you are not familiar with the unittest library in Python, do not worry about that .The main idea is that the team was trying to test that first, the system was  capable of adding a machine to the model, and second, that it would not take duplicate machines into the model (machines can't exist in two places!).

 Obviously at this point, these tests will fail.
 Neither of the `add_machine` methods do anything at all.
 So the team began developing the functionality required by the tests.
 Eventually, the team arrived at the following code.
+These implementations can be seen in their final form, with the other initialization and methods here: [model](https://github.com/tjdevries/py_sensor_display/blob/master/py_sensor_display/model/py_sensor_model.py), [controller](https://github.com/tjdevries/py_sensor_display/blob/master/py_sensor_display/controller/py_sensor_controller.py).

 ```python
 class Model():